Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Materials and methods

 \subsection{Substrate preparation}

-Four types of glass substrates were prepared in order to study different water contact angles.
+For the polystyrene dispersions, four types of glass substrates were prepared in order to study different water contact angles.
 All glass substrates (Cat.
 No. 7101, Scientific Glass Laboratories ltd., Tunstall) were cleaned prior to use or functionalisation.

 For the cleaning stage the slides were first submerged in a 5 \% Decon 90 (R) cleaning solution (used as sold, Decon Laboratories Limited) in distilled and deionised water (18 M$\Omega$cm, Milli-Q RG Opak) and sonicated for 10 minutes in an ultrasonic cleaner (USC200T, VWR ultrasonic cleaner, frequency 45 kHz, max. output power 120 W, Ultraschall Sonic Ultrasons).
-These were then rinsed with distilled and deionised water to eliminate any potential Decon residue.
+These were then rinsed with distilled and deionised water.
 Finally, the glass slides were plasma-treated (Zepto, model 2, Diener Electronic) for 10 seconds at 35 W.

 For the silanisation step, the cleaned substrates were submerged in a solution of 40 mL ethanol ($\geq$ 99.8 \%, Sigma-Aldrich) and 4 mL aqueous ammonia solution (35 \%, Fisher Chemicals).
-One slide was functionalised with 50 $\mu$l of 1H,1H,2H,2H-Perfluoro-octyltriethoxysilane (FOTS) (98 \%, Sigma-Aldrich) giving initial CAs of $105.3 \pm 1.9^{\circ}$.
+One slide was functionalised with 50 $\mu$L of 1H,1H,2H,2H-Perfluoro-octyltriethoxysilane (FOTS) (98 \%, Sigma-Aldrich) giving initial CAs of $105.3 \pm 1.9^{\circ}$.
 Two slides were functionalised with 1 mL and 3 mL of 1,1,1,3,3,3-Hexamethyldisilazane (HMDS) (99 \%, Fluka Analytical), giving initial CAs of $54.6\pm 1.3^{\circ}$ and $95.2\pm 2.6^{\circ}$, respectively.
 The glass slides were submerged in the mixture for 72 hours with continuous stirring.
-The samples were then cleaned with ethanol and sonicated in a bath ultrasonic cleaner in order to remove potential silane multilayers.
-The final slide was not functionalised and kept pristine after the cleaning stage, giving initial CAs of $37.7 \pm 1.0^{\circ}$.
+The samples were then cleaned with ethanol and sonicated to remove potential silane multilayers.
+The final slide was kept pristine after the cleaning stage, giving initial CAs of $37.7 \pm 1.0^{\circ}$.

+For confocal-microscopy measurements, three different substrates were used: glass, plastic (polystyrene) and silanised glass.
+Glass slides (Sail Brand, 1 to 1.2 mm thick) were cleaned with ethanol (Sigma-Aldrich, $\ge 99.8$\%) and a paper towel.
+Plastic Petri dishes (Thermo Scientific, Sterilin, standard 90 mm) were also cleaned with ethanol (Sigma-Aldrich, $\ge 99.8$\%) and a paper towel.
+To obtain silanised glass, a glass slide was cleaned with ethanol and subsequently submerged for 10 minutes in silanisation solution 1 (Sigma-Aldrich, $\sim 5$\% dimethyldichlorosilane in heptane); the slide was then cleaned with distilled water.
+The initial contact angle of a water droplet on the substrates was measured using a tensiometer (see below): $\mathrm{CA_i} = 32.0 \pm 0.5^{\circ}$ for glass, $\mathrm{CA_i} = 46.6 \pm 0.5^{\circ}$ for plastic, and $\mathrm{CA_i} = 101.6 \pm 1.9^{\circ}$ for silanised glass.